Kroll Inc.: Controversies

 In August 2020, in the Court of Session, the Scottish Lord Advocate accepted that the prosecution of two Duff & Phelps administrators, Paul Clark and David Whitehouse, after the Rangers F.C. administration in 2012 had been "malicious" and without "probable cause".
 The court ordered the interim payment of £600,000 costs to the administrators.
 The administrators sought £20.8 million in damages from the Crown Office and Police Scotland.

 Services

 Kroll provides risk, governance, transaction and valuation advisory.

 Private intelligence

 Kroll has been compared to a private intelligence agency (“CIA of Wall Street”) for its activities.
 The well-connected company founder Jules Kroll has hired numerous former CIA, FBI, Mossad, and MI5 employees.
-According to French intelligence, Kroll has also been used as a CIA front organization for intelligence activities.
+In 1996, The Washington Post reported that the Direction de la surveillance du territoire, a French intelligence agency, suspected that Kroll was sometimes used as a front for CIA activity.

 Background screening

 Kroll's background screening division provides screening services for areas such as employment, supplier selection, investment placement and institutional admissions.
 This division also includes the Kroll Fraud Solutions unit, which specializes in identity theft protection and identity restoration services.